Joyce Wilkinson Charitable Trust Fund

 Geographic Proximity is Critical:

 Applications are explicitly judged with “particular consideration given to proximity to Rosley and Westward.”
-Organizations based in or primarily serving these two villages will have the strongest advantage, followed by those in Wigton and Aspatria.
+Organisations based in or primarily serving these two villages will have the strongest advantage, followed by those in Wigton and Aspatria.

 Align with Joyce's Values:

-The fund honors Joyce Wilkinson's lifetime commitment to village life and community work.
+The fund honours Joyce Wilkinson's lifetime commitment to village life and community work.
 Applications should demonstrate how projects strengthen community bonds, support village life, and reflect the values of a woman who dedicated herself to her local area.

 Focus on Priority Demographics: